01binary/zeroweb/src/articles/model-of-human-mind.md

 ## introduction

-As I became more familiar with the writings of *Freud* and *Plato* and started practicing daily meditation, I realized that many of the concepts I was learning were following the same pattern:
+As I became more familiar with the writings of *Freud* and *Plato* and started practicing daily meditation, I realized that many of the concepts I was learning were repeating the same pattern:

 - All authors have the same model of the human mind.
 - One calls it the *soul* while the other calls it *personality*, and yet another calls it *consciousness*.
 - All theories divide the mind into *three elements* responsible for *thinking*, *feeling*, and *doing*.
 - The three elements are described as information processing nodes that connect *input* to *output*.
-- The elements are always *weighted* in some *proportion* to each other based on how many connections are made to each one as a percentage of total available connections.
+- The elements are always *weighted* in some *proportion* to each other.
-- Each element shares the characteristics of the whole mind, such as being composed of information-processing sub-nodes, making them more like "partitions" over the computing volume of the mind.
+- Each element shares the characteristics of the whole mind, making them more like "partitions" over the computing volume of the mind.
 - Each one is *single-minded* and driven by its own *purpose* in an endless cycle to optimize and maximize through learning.

 This arrangement mirrors my favorite areas of computer science like digital signal processing and functional programming.
-The unlikeliness of this connection is what motivated me to write this article.

 ## why study the mind?

-All of the above authors have their own reasons for studying the mind and approach the subject from different perspectives:
+Different authors have their own reasons for studying the mind:

 - Freud is like a *craftsman* who is more concerned with the "how".
-He studies practical implications of the mind’s internal structure and applying this knowledge to fix unwanted behavior by regulating the three elements.
+He studies practical implications of the mind’s internal structure and applies this knowledge to fix unwanted behavior by regulating the three elements.
 - Socrates is like a *scholar* who is more concerned with the "why".
 He uses deductive reasoning to explain why the mind is organized the way it is, and leverages this knowledge to self-regulate or compete with others by understanding their strengths and weaknesses better than they do.
-- Sensei that teach meditation are like *artists* concerned with the connections made by the mind, so that this knowledge can be used to increase awareness.
-They want to help you tune your mind to the rest of the band, and learn to play your own part of the Universe’s symphony by paying attention to your senses.
+- Sensei are like *artists* that practice training aimed at increasing awareness.
+They want to help you tune your mind to the rest of the band, and learn to play your own part of the Universe’s symphony.

 ## the three elements

-Why are the three elements separate? *Optimizing* each sub-mind (thinking, feeling, doing) in isolation to follow its own objectives and then *summing* them has the capability of producing more accurate and efficient output than if there was only one mind with a multitude of objectives.
+Why are the three elements separate? *Optimizing* each element to follow its own objectives and then *summing* them has the capability of producing more accurate output than if there was only one mind with a multitude of objectives.

 > If you spin up a neural network in Azure Machine Learning and ask it to detect objects in pictures at the same time as finding the quickest way to cook rice in various atmospheric conditions, you will see what I mean.

-Your very first task would be scoring, which will drive learning and overall success of the project.
+In order for the system to learn, you need a scoring strategy.

 - Do you score based on how successful the *object detection* was?
 - Do you score based on the best *rice recipe*?
-- If you score on *both*, which one is more *important*?
+- If you score on *both*, which one has more *weight*?
-- These *weights* would be recorded at the time of learning, making the system *too rigid* to handle highly *dynamic environments*.
+- Whichever way you choose, the *weights* would be recorded at the time of learning, making the system *too rigid* to handle *dynamic environments*.
-- To compensate for the *mismatch* between the *present* conditions and the conditions at the time of *learning*, you would need a way to re-mix the decisions dynamically.
+- To compensate for the *mismatch* between the *present* conditions and the conditions at the time of *learning*, you need a way to *re-mix* the decisions.

-When the decision-making elements are separate, each one makes the best decision based on its *past experience*, and then the results are *blended together* to tailor the output to what’s *currently happening*.
+When the decision-making elements are separate, each one makes the best decision based on its own *past experience*, and then the results are *blended together* to tailor the output to what’s *currently happening*.

 Why are there there *three* elements, and why are they given *these* tasks?